-A student may be placed on clinical probation if he/she does not satisfactorily meet the requirements of clinical assignments.
-Clinical probation will be lifted if at the next clinical opportunity the student satisfies the requirements of the clinical assignment.
-A student who does not demonstrate that he/she is able to satisfactorily meet the requirements of clinical assignments may be dismissed.
+A student may be placed on clinical probation if the student does not satisfactorily meet the requirements of the clinical assignments.
+Clinical probation will be lifted if the student consistently satisfies the requirements of the clinical assignment as reflected by a passing grade for a given clinical course.
+A student who does not satisfactorily meet the requirements of clinical assignments may be dismissed.